- Parents Home

 Even if you're confident about your child's maturity, it's wise to make some practice runs, or home-alone trials, before the big day.
 Let your child stay home alone for 30 minutes to an hour while you remain nearby and easily reachable.

-When you return, discuss how it went and talk about things that you might want to change or skills that your child might need to learn for the next time.
+When you return, talk about how it went and things that you might want to change or skills that your child might need to learn for the next time.

 Handling the Unexpected